simo1c/GateMeClass/tutorial/readme.md

 exp_matrix          : An expression matrix.
 marker_table        : A data.frame with a manually curated or extracted marker table. reject_option       : If TRUE this parameter tries to detect cell types not defined in the marker table using MNN algorithm.
-GMM_parameterization: A character vector with the GMM (Gaussian-Mixture-Model) parameter: "V" (Variable) or "E" (Equal). k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated. sampling            : Percentage of the cells used for the annotation. narrow_marker_table : format of marker table.
+GMM_parameterization: A character vector with the GMM (Gaussian-Mixture-Model) variance parameter: "V" (Variable) or "E" (Equal). k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated. sampling            : Percentage of the cells used for the annotation. narrow_marker_table : format of marker table.
 See the example below.